repository005/js_and_rockets_tesing/README.md

 2. Read all the 'Exercise' part before you start.
 3. Write your solution to the exercise making sure the provided tests are green.
 4. Push your solution to a **private repo** in your **personal Github account**.
-5. When you are ready for us to take a look add users `paul-pro` and `mmakarin` as collaborators to your repo.
+5. When you are ready for us to take a look add users `paul-pro` and `nmvikings` as collaborators to your repo.

 ## Exercise